 Excellence: noun 1: the quality of being excellent.
 2: a valuable quality such as virtue

 Before reward points were the norm on credit cards, I introduced an incentive program that I named GEM to the team of child care workers I managed twelve years ago.
 The acronym stood for going the extra mile.
-Employees could earn monolopy cash by performing acts that went above or beyond their job description.
-Staff were expected to notice each other outperforming or going the extra mile, and nominate colleagues at our weekly staff meetings.
+Employees could earn monopoly cash by performing acts that went above or beyond their job description.
+Staff were invited to notice each other outperforming or going the extra mile, and nominate colleagues at our weekly staff meetings.
 Reward cash was redeemable for gifts that I kept on display in my office.

 Set up to achieve